NotLyte/PDFViewerAssignment/README.md

 ## Known issues

 - Conversion does not always work if the file contains fonts that are not supported, or maybe I missed something.
-- Files seems to be "locked" for a period of time after openning them, perhaps improvements can be made here.
+- Files seems to be "locked" for a period of time after opening them, perhaps improvements can be made here.

 ## Resources